-You’re going to learn about the best things to see and do in Targu Mures, Romania, from my friend Cristina who lived here for 8 years and decided to share her thoughts on this lesser known – but still pretty amazing Romanian city.
+You’re going to learn about the best things to see and do in Târgu Mureș, Romania, from my friend Cristina, who lived here for 10 years (and counting) and decided to share her thoughts on this lesser-known – but pretty amazing Romanian city.

-Top things to see and do in Targu Mures, Romania
+Best things to see and do in Targu Mures, Romania

-So while there are not a ton of things to see and do here to keep you busy for months, you will be still be entertained and pleased with what the city has to offer.
+So while there aren’t a ton of things to keep you busy for months, you will still be entertained with what the city has to offer.
+So let’s discover its secrets!

 The Palace of Culture

-Imperial Inn Spa
+Imperial Inn Hotel & Spa

-Here you can enjoy several types of saunas – dry or wet, and leave your body in the hands of the expert masseurs to come out as a different, fully revitalized person.
+Tired after a long day of walking around the city?
+Then you need to visit one of the best SPAs in the area, the Imperial Inn Spa.
+Here you can enjoy several types of saunas – dry or wet – and leave your body in the hands of the expert masseurs to come out fully revitalized.

 Click here to check prices for your dates